CharlesLiuCool/ObsidianNotebook/notebook-master/Cryptography Lab/My Presentations/Quantum Rewinding for Many Round Protocols - Russell Lai/Intuition of Preliminaries/General Measurements.md

 3. Leave the post-measurement state (if we got outcome $i$) as
 $$\rho_i' = \frac{M_i \rho M_i^{\dagger}}{p_i}$$

 But this only gives us probabilities and conditional states.
-To describe the whole thing as *quantum channel*, we need an object tat carries both the post-measurement state and the outcome information.
+To describe the whole thing as *quantum channel*, we need an object that carries both the post-measurement state and the outcome information.

 ### **Outcome Register $\mathcal{O}$**